-Switch (WA Public Sector) is a new initiative being trialled in 20 government departments to support response and recovery related to the COVID-19 pandemic.
+Switch (WA Public Sector) is a new initiative developed to support response and recovery related to the COVID-19 pandemic.

-Directors general have agreed to identify staff who can be mobilised to work outside their particular department and be placed in other departments to deliver essential and critical services.
+It enables staff to be mobilised to work outside their agency and placed in another agency to deliver essential and critical services.

 It’s easy to SwitchShow more

 1. Identify need for staff

 - Agency completes request for staff form and emails it to the Switch team

 - Commission reviews request and distributes notification to Switch coordinator network